This post may contain affiliate links. Please read my disclosure policy.

 The Hundred Foot Journey

 Displaced from their native India, Hassan’s family settles in a quaint village in the south of France.
 They plan to open an Indian restaurant–that is, until Madame Mallory, the owner of a classical French restaurant, gets wind of it.
 Her icy protests against the new Indian restaurant so near her own escalate to all out war; until Hassan’s cooking talent and love for Mme.
 Mallory’s assistant, Marguerite, cannot be ignored.

-3. Chocolate Chip Cookie Murder (Hannah Swensen mysteries, Book 1)* (and made into a Hallmark Channel movie too!
-Starting June 28th as part of their Movies and Mysteries series))
+Chocolate Chip Cookie Murder (A Hannah Swensen Mystery, Book 1)* (and made into a Hallmark Channel movie too on Hallmark Movies & Mysteries!)

 I read this book a few years ago and I loved it!
 So much so that it inspired me to make one of the recipes from the book, these Chocolate Covered Cherry Delight Cookies I even have Lake Eden Cookbook: Hannah Swensen’s Recipes from The Cookie Jar because I enjoy this series so much–it’s just a lot of fun!